ehenon/LastSetlistify/README.md

 - and more..!

 ## Contributing ✒️
 This project is a free and open personal project.
-Pull requests are welcome (targeting the `develop` branch, since we use the Git flow branching pattern).
+Pull requests are welcome (targeting the `develop` branch).
 For major changes and problems encountered, feel free to open an issue to discuss what you would like to change/fix.
 Concerning the commits standards, please follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) with these possible types: `feat:`, `fix:`, `build:`, `chore:`, `ci:`, `docs:`, `style:`, `refactor:`, `perf:`, `test:`.

 ## Built With 🔨
 - [setlistfm-js](https://www.npmjs.com/package/setlistfm-js) - Used to communicate with the [Setlist.fm API](https://api.setlist.fm/docs/1.0/index.html)
 - [spotify-web-api-node](https://www.npmjs.com/package/spotify-web-api-node) - Used to communicate with the [Spotify API](https://developer.spotify.com/documentation/web-api/)
-- [open](https://www.npmjs.com/package/open) - Used to open the browser and enable user authentication
+- [puppeteer](https://www.npmjs.com/package/puppeteer) - Used to programmatically log the user in a hidden browser
 - [dotenv](https://www.npmjs.com/package/dotenv) - Used to load environment variables from `.env` file into `process.env`
 - [babel](https://babeljs.io/) - Used to compile next-gen JavaScript
 - [eslint](https://www.npmjs.com/package/eslint) - Used to find and fix problems in JavaScript code
-- [jest](https://www.npmjs.com/package/jest) - Used to manage unit tests
 - [winston](https://www.npmjs.com/package/winston) - Used to manage console logs
 - [husky](https://www.npmjs.com/package/husky) - Used to prevent bad commits 🐶